-Our booklet Your breasts, your health - throughout your life explains how your breasts develop and age, and the normal changes to the breasts that can occur throughout your life.
+Our booklet Know your breasts: a guide to breast awareness and screening explains how your breasts develop and age, and the normal changes to the breasts that can occur throughout your life.

 Some girls have nipples that are inverted – when one or both nipples are turned inwards instead of outwards.
 Inverted nipples can be like that from birth or happen as breasts develop.

 If you’ve always had inverted nipples, this is normal for you and nothing to worry about.
 Sometimes inverted nipples will stick out if they’re rubbed, and they may eventually stick out once the breasts have finished growing or after childbirth and breastfeeding.

 If you’re bothered by them you could try a niplette – a thimble-like device worn for a while that can help make the nipples stick out.